Reference 02 — Graph model

 STM->>LB: FWD{ WRITE, dst=/esp/wheel/left, src=/stm, VALUE }

-Note over LB: strip "esp" from dst<br/>prepend inbound-link NAME to src
+Note over LB: strip "esp" from dst<br/>prepend inbound-link segment to src

 LB->>ESP: FWD{ WRITE, dst=/wheel/left, src=/can0/stm, VALUE }

-Note over ESP: first dst segment is local ⇒ terminus<br/>shed the envelope, store bare VALUE
+Note over ESP: leading dst segments are local ⇒ terminus<br/>shed the envelope, store bare VALUE

 ESP->>V: write (trailer-less at rest)